AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       A short description displayed with the download link.

     * **File**
-      File available for download on the resulting web-page.
-Drag an asset from the content finder or click the area to upload the file to be available for download.
+      The file available for download on the resulting web-page.
+Drag an asset from the content finder or select the area so you can upload the file that you want available for download.

 The following example shows the Download component in Geometrixx: